Why Does Cosmetic Surgery Cost So Much?

 4) Go Abroad

-Going abroad for cosmetic surgery is something that many people are now doing in order to save themselves money.
-This however, usually only works out to be cost-effective for very expensive or multiple simultaneous procedures, as you have to take into account the cost of transportation, food and accommodation once you get to your destination.
+This, however, usually only works out to be cost-effective for very expensive or multiple simultaneous procedures, as you have to take into account the cost of transportation, food and accommodation once you get to your destination.

-If you do go overseas for plastic surgery, you also have to be very careful where you go as not all countries may have the same medical standards as your own country.
 If you suffer a post surgical complication when you return home, the fact that your surgeon is in another country could make it very difficult for you to get your problem fixed and so you may end up having a revision surgery in your home country at great expense.

-Prices Of Cosmetic Surgery Procedures
+Prices Of Plastic Surgery Procedures

-Below you will find a list of the different cosmetic surgery procedures and how much each of them costs.
-These figures should be used as a guide only to gain a rough estimate, as individual prices will vary depending on where you go and are likely to increase each year in line with inflation.
+Note: These figures should be used as a guide only to gain a rough estimate, as individual prices can vary depending on where you go.
+Prices are also likely to increase each year in line with inflation.

 BOTOX